The Barron Basin has an area of 2189 km2 with Mareeba and Atherton as the main population centres.

 A major dam is situated at Tinaroo Falls at the northern end of Lake Tinaroo.
 The Barron River is a strong story place for Aboriginal custodians.

-The Barron Basin grade has remained ‘moderate’ in 2021-22 with a score of 56, which is a slight increase from last year.
+The Barron Basin grade has remained ‘moderate’ in 2023-24 whilst the score increased from 52 to 55.

 The diagram below shows the detailed results for each indicator by year.
 Click on the timeslider to see data from previous years.